-Dear Sister and Brother Scouts,
+Dear Sisters and Brothers Scouts,

-A little over a year ago I received an email from a person until then unknown to me.
-He said he represented a global executive search company - "headhunters" - with an apparently brilliant career in the highest ranks of the corporate sector.
+A little over a year ago I received an e-mail from a person until then unknown to me.
+He introduced himself as a consultant of a global executives search - "headhunters" - a company with an apparently brilliant career in the highest ranks of the corporate sector.